cloudflare/ModCloudFlareIIS/README.md

 IIS Module for CloudFlare users, similar to mod_cloudflare.c for Apache

---Restores original visitor IP address to web applications running on IIS and using CloudFlare's performance and security service.
+-Restores original visitor IP address to web applications running on IIS and using CloudFlare's performance and security service.
---Adds original visitor IP address to logs
+-Adds original visitor IP address to logs

 Tested with IIS 7, 7.5 and 8.
 Known to compile using .NET 2.0 or later.